-The Female Receiving Service (FRS) and Male Receiving Service (MRS) meet the acute psychiatric needs of approximately 100 patients (50 on FRS and 50 on MRS), 18 years and older, who have been committed to Mississippi State Hospital through the Chancery Court system.
+The Female Receiving Service (FRS) and Male Receiving Service (MRS) meet the acute psychiatric needs of approximately 50 patients (29 on FRS and 21 on MRS), 18 years and older, who have been committed to Mississippi State Hospital through the Chancery Court system.
 Patients are evaluated, stabilized, and treated within an average length of stay of approximately 30 days.
 The treatment program is trauma informed, person-centered, and recovery-focused, seeking patient rehabilitation and return to a less restrictive environment as the primary goal.
 Grounded in an interdisciplinary approach, while seeking maximum input and participation from the patients and their families, Behavioral Health employees focus on the affective, cognitive, behavioral, and physical symptoms that led to each patient's hospitalization.
 Employees strive to foster a sense of personal identity, competence, and self-esteem, in an evidence-based, therapeutic environment, which focuses on the individualized, specific needs of each patient.
 The program is committed to the promotion of personal dignity and self-worth, supporting the capacity of each individual to benefit from the inpatient treatment environment.
 Patients benefit from on-ward programming as well as attendance at the Adult Receiving Services Treatment Mall, participating in evidence-based programming such as Illness Management and Recovery (IMR), Cognitive Therapy, Trauma therapy, Aggression Replacement Training, etc., and a variety of adjunctive therapeutic services (art, music, horticulture, etc.).
 Interns will provide services to both male and female patients served on the units.
 Training experiences for interns in the past have included: treatment team participation, admission assessments, psychological assessment and suicide risk assessment, skills training, individual, group, and family therapy, behavior management consultation, and program development.
-Child and Adolescent Service - Psychiatric Rotation and Substance Use Rotation: Oak Circle Center (OCC) is a 22-bed child and adolescent unit for the evaluation, stabilization, and treatment of patients who range in age from 4 to 17 years.
+Adolescent Service - Psychiatric Rotation and Substance Use Rotation: Oak Circle Center (OCC) is a 16-bed adolescent unit for the evaluation, stabilization, and treatment of patients who range in age from 12 to 17 years.
 Patients present with a variety of symptoms and functional levels.
-There are three unique service programs: a child program, a psychiatric service adolescent program, and an adolescent substance use service program.
-Specific evidence-based programming includes Aggression Replacement Training, DBT Skills Manual for Adolescents, Skillstreaming for Adolescents and School Aged Children, Trauma Focused Cognitive Behavior Therapy, Cognitive Behavior Therapy for Depression, Cognitive Behavior Therapy for Anxiety, Safety Planning for suicide risk, and various substance use programming including Seeking Safety.
-All patients participate in a positive behavior support program, which includes a point system and participation in weekly unit sponsored fun nights and reward mall visits (dependent upon the amount of points earned per week).
+There are two unique service programs: a psychiatric service adolescent program MSH Doctoral Internship Program Brochure (2026/27) Page 8 of 24 and an adolescent substance use service program.
+Specific evidence-based programming includes Aggression Replacement Training, DBT Skills Manual for Adolescents, Skillstreaming for Adolescents and School Aged Children, Trauma Focused Cognitive Behavior Therapy, Cognitive Behavior Therapy for Depression, Cognitive Behavior Therapy for Anxiety, Safety Planning for suicide risk, substance use programming including a Psychodrama Group and Seeking Safety.
+All patients participate in a positive behavior support program, which includes a point system and participation in bi-weekly/monthly unit sponsored fun nights and reward mall visits (dependent upon the amount of points earned per week).
 Patients also attend the OCC Treatment Mall.
 The treatment mall services consist of behavioral health services programming, educational programing, therapeutic recreational programming, social services programming, music therapy, art therapy, horticulture, and nursing education.
-Training experiences for interns in the past have included: psychological assessment and suicide risk assessment, treatment planning, individual therapy, group therapy, family therapy/conferences, functional assessment and behavior support planning, and interdisciplinary treatment team participation.
+Training experiences for interns in the past have included: psychological assessment and suicide risk assessment, treatment planning, individual therapy, group therapy, milieu therapy, family conferences, functional assessment and behavior support planning, and interdisciplinary treatment team participation.
 Substance Use Service (SUS) Rotation: